nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. 🎉 **Congratulations!
 AgentAssist is now up and running!** 🎉
-   You're all set to start using AgentAssist to manage your contacts, track your sales, and boost your productivity.
+   You're all set to start using AgentAssist to manage your client contacts, track your sales, and boost your productivity.

 <div style="page-break-after: always;"></div>